Wolverine (Ultimate Marvel character): Weapon X

-Wolverine was kidnapped by John Wraith, a mutant-hating commando, and head of the Weapon X Project.
-His memory was erased and was given the fake name "Logan".
+Wolverine was kidnapped by John Wraith, a mutant-hating commando and head of the Weapon X Project.
+His memory was erased and he was given the fake name "Logan".
 He was often tortured and tormented by Wraith and his guards.
-It was during this time his skeletal structure was bonded with Adamantium.
+It was during this time his skeletal structure was bonded with adamantium.
 While being deployed in the desert during the Gulf War, the vehicle he was in was ambushed, and Wolverine was set loose from his cage.
 He slaughtered the enemies and came across Nick Fury, the only other survivor, who was injured.
 Logan carried him back to base, though he was then shot and caged once again.
 Wraith was surprised that his "living weapon" still retained his humanity.

-A couple years later, Logan broke out of Weapon X with the help of Fury, who never forgot about the man who saved his life.
+A couple of years later, Logan broke out of Weapon X with the help of Fury, who never forgot about the man who had saved his life.

 Logan later traveled to the Balkan Mountains.
 After being overwhelmed by a snow storm, he was taken in by a woman named Magda aka "The Witch of Wundagore".
 While recovering, Logan had intercourse with Magda, but was interrupted by her current boyfriend Eric Lensherr.
-Using his powers, Lensherr quickly dispatched Logan- hurling him from the mountain forcing him to wander in the wild alone.
+Using his powers, Lensherr quickly dispatched Logan, hurling him from the mountain and forcing him to wander in the wild alone.

 Years later, Wolverine joined Magneto's Brotherhood of Mutant Supremacy, and eventually became Magneto's elite assassin.